5gcloudlabs/5gcloudlabs/README.md

 ## Overview

-5G Cloud Labs is an open-source initiative focused on creating practical telecom laboratory environments that can be used to explore automation and AI-assisted operational workflows.
+5G Cloud Labs is an open-source initiative focused on creating practical telecom laboratory environments for experimenting with automation and AI-assisted operational workflows.

 The project combines Infrastructure as Code, Kubernetes, GitOps practices, and open-source telecom software to create reproducible environments suitable for experimentation, learning, and prototyping.